Lady Gaga Postponed Her Tour Because of Her Fibromyalgia—Here’s What to Know About the Painful Disorder

 Patients should ask their doctors about other therapies and alternative remedies that might help with their specific symptoms.
 In her documentary, Gaga receives treatments for painful muscle spasms; she’s also shown getting massaged and putting ice on sore muscles during and after rehearsals.

 It’s associated with stigma—and often with disbelief

 Since fibromyalgia has no obvious cause or visible symptoms—and because there is no test to definitively confirm the disease—those who are diagnosed with it often have to deal with the added challenge of not being taken seriously.
-Gaga hinted at that in her Twitter message, as well.
+Gaga hinted at that in her Twitter message in 2017, as well.

 “I use the word ‘suffer’ not for pity, or attention, and have been disappointed to see people online suggest I am being dramatic, making this up, or playing the victim to get out of touring,” she wrote.
 “I use the word not only because trauma and chronic pain have changed my life, but because they are keeping me from living my normal life.”

 Gaga also wrote that she will share more of her story when she feels stronger, and that she hopes to raise awareness and help expand research to help others.
 That’s good news, says Dr. Staud, because there’s still very much that doctors don’t know about the disorder and how best to treat it.
 (His lab, in fact, is researching those very questions.)

 And more good news, says Dr. Staud, is that many people with fibromyalgia are able to successfully manage their symptoms.
 “They may have to modify their behavior a bit—maybe they wouldn’t want to play contact sports or anything like that,” he says.
 “But with medication and the right therapy, many people can live relatively normal lives.”